Mijick/NavigationView/README.md

 }
 ```

-### 5. Push your view to the stack - from any place in your code!
+### 5. Present your view - from any place in your code!
 Just call `ExampleView().push(with:)` from the selected place.
 As simple as that!
 ```Swift
 struct SettingsViewModel {